-From Heart to Heart Festival is a charitable project launched and carried out by St Elisabeth Convent (Minsk, Belarus) with the blessing of Metropolitan Pavel of Minsk and Zaslavl, the Patriarchal Exarch of Belarus.
+The Heart 2 Heart Festival is a charitable project launched and carried out by St Elisabeth Convent (Minsk, Belarus) with the blessing of Metropolitan Pavel of Minsk and Zaslavl, the Patriarchal Exarch of Belarus.

 This cultural enlightening project takes place annually in different cities all over Europe.
-From Heart to Heart Festival unites people who belong to various cultures and age groups and live in different countries, such as Belarus, Russia, Great Britain, France, Austria, Germany, and Serbia.
+The Heart 2 Heart Festival unites people who belong to various cultures and age groups and live in different countries, such as Belarus, Russia, Great Britain, France, Austria, Germany, and Serbia.

 The good tradition of mutual understanding and unity of various cultures and generations has been a part of our Convent’s ethos from the outset of its existence.
 The festival events in various cities across Europe are filled with the same spirit.
 The programme of the festival will allow you to feel the beauty and richness of the Orthodox spiritual heritage, to learn about traditional Belarusian arts, family holidays, and to discover the daily life of St Elisabeth Convent.